CI-TRACS/High_Performance_Computing/_episodes/12-hpc-file-systems.md

 &nbsp;

 NFS is a single server distributed file system where file operations are not parallel across servers but a single server serves requests to the cluster.
-NSF is an older technology and has the advantage of having gone through the test of time and is trusted among cluster architects.
+NFS is an older technology and has the advantage of having gone through the test of time and is trusted among cluster architects.

 ## Choosing the Right File System For Performance